microsoft/containers-toolkit/README.md

     ```

 ### Important Notes
+1. Requires elevated PowerShell to run some commands.

-To use these tools (Containerd, BuildKit, and nerdctl), ensure that Containers and HyperV Windows features are enabled.
+1. To use these tools (Containerd, BuildKit, and nerdctl), ensure that Containers and HyperV Windows features are enabled.

 To get the features to enable, use: